 The principal accounting policies of the Group applied in the preparation of these consolidated financial statements are set out below.
-Except as described below and the changes described in Note 2 (e), the accounting policies have been applied consistently to both years presented in these consolidated financial statements.
+These policies have been applied consistently to both years presented in these financial statements, except for the changes resulting from the adoption of IFRS 16 "Leases".